williamfiset/Algorithms/README.md

 # For developers

-This project uses [Gradle](https://gradle.org/) as a build system and for testing.
-To get started install the gradle command-line tool and run the build command to make sure you don't get any errors:
+This project uses [Gradle](https://gradle.org/) as a build system (and testing).
+Make sure you have [Java 8+ SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed and the gradle command-line tool.
+Run the build command to make sure you don't get any errors:

 ```bash
 Algorithms$ gradle build